 It should be noted even with regular retraction of the remaining foreskin infant penile adhesions can still form.
 With my second baby boy, I was more versed in how to care for an infant circumcision and my baby still developed minor adhesions, yet my third son had no issues.

 How are penile adhesions treated?

 Expert opinions on how infant penile adhesion should be treated vary.
 Some feel that the adhesion should be gently pulled free in an office visit to prevent the need for surgery later.
 Others feel most penile adhesions resolve themselves by the time the baby turns five.
 Studies currently support the later of the two opinions finding that of the 71 percent of infants that had penile adhesions shortly after birth, only 28 percent still had adhesions by age 5, 8 percent by age nine, and 2 percent beyond this.

-It is recommended that all infant penile adhesions be evaluated by a pediatrician.
+It’s recommended that all infant penile adhesions be evaluated by a pediatrician.
 While some adhesions will indeed resolve themselves, others will not.
 A medical professional is the best person to make this determination.
 With my first son, we opted to have the manual retraction.
-A numbing agent was placed on his penis and then an hour later his doctor gently pulled the attached skin free.
+A numbing agent was placed on his penis, and then an hour later his doctor gently pulled the attached skin free.
 He had some redness for a day or so, but didn’t even cry.
 The skin did reattach again.
 It’s not uncommon for a baby that has had a penile adhesion to experience a reoccurrence of penile adhesions.
 We had the skin unattached a second time, and kept Vaseline between the remaining foreskin and the head this time until redness faded entirely.
 The adhesion has not returned.